Dhruv-m-Shah/Riot-Discord-Bot/README.md

 </h1>
 <h4 align="center">GROMP is a discord bot that shows player statistics for League of Legends and Valorant through dynamically generated visuals and graphs.</h4>

+## Preface

+For those who may not be familiar, League of Legends and Valorant are online multiplayer video games developed by RIOT.
+This bot helps players display, share, and analyze in game stats.

 ## Demo
 <h1 align="center">
 <img src = "https://github.com/Dhruv-m-Shah/Gromp-Riot-Discord-Bot/blob/master/img/grompDemo.gif"></img>